mosip/documentation/docs/integration-guides/authentication-system-integration.md

 Key highlights of this feature are:

 * Storage of user consent against the requested claims and scopes in the database.
-* If the consent is already provided, it will bypass the consent screen when the user logs in using e-Signet(v1.1.0).
+* If the consent is already provided, the consent screen is bypassed when the user logs in using e-Signet (v1.1.0).
 * Recapture consent in case of changes in requested claims or scopes.

 The diagram below illustrates the internal mechanism of storing Consent in e-signet.